FAIRDataTeam/FAIRDataPoint/README.md

 `FAIR Data Point` (FDP) is a REST API for creating, storing, and serving `FAIR metadata`.
 This FDP implementation also presents a Web-based graphical user interface (GUI).
 The metadata contents are generated `semi-automatically` according to the [FAIR Data Point software specification](https://github.com/FAIRDataTeam/FAIRDataPoint-Spec) document.

-More information about FDP and how to deploy can be found at [FDP Public Documentation](https://fairdatapoint.readthedocs.io/).
+More information about FDP and how to deploy can be found at [FDP Deployment Documentation](https://fairdatapoint.readthedocs.io/).

 ## How to contribute